N7BTS/DMR/README.md

 * Set the Comm Port.
 Plug the radio in to the computer using the data cable, and turn on the radio.
 In the CPS menu bar, click **Set -> Set COM**.
 When the window pops up, select the correct comm port.
 If you don't know which port is correct, you can close the window, unplug the cable, and re-open **Set COM** to see which port disappeared.
 * Upload to radio.
 In the menu bar, click **Program -> Write to radio**.
 Click **Ok** and then check both boxes **Digital Contact List** and **Other Data**.
 Click **Ok** and wait for the data to be written to the radio.
 Don't turn off or unplug the radio during this step.
 It may take several minutes, as the digital contact list contains tens of thousands of contacts.

-* If required, you may update the firmware to your radio by locating the **D878UV_V1.13_Official_release** folder you downloaded and extracted in the third step.
+* You may update the firmware to your radio by locating the **D878UV_V1.15_Official_release** folder you downloaded and extracted in the third step.
 Open the folder, and then open **A READ FIRST - Update Instructions** folder, and then open **Firmware Update Instructions.pdf** and follow the instructions to update your firmware.